zeidon/zeidon-joe/QuickWalkThrough.md

 order activateWhere( _.Order.OrderId = 10250 )
 ```

 The first line creates an empty View that is based on the LOD "Order" shown above.
 The second line loads all the data from the entities (i.e. SQL tables) that make up the LOD.
-The qualification is specified as `_.Order.OrderId = 10250` which means only load the Orders with OrderId = 10250, which should only be one.
+The qualification is specified as `_.Order.OrderId = 10250` which means "load the Orders with OrderId = 10250" which should only be one.
 Since the data in a LOD is instantiated as a tree it can easily be serialized as JSON (as well as XML).
 The following code writes the OI as JSON to a file:

 ```scala
 order.serializeOi.toTempDir( "order.json" )